stx-advox/land/_posts/2022-10-13-channel-name-change.md

 # Quick Clan Design FAQ

+**Why the Clan distinctions?**

-- Autonomy of **female voices, voices of ecosystems and all generators of value is structurally accounted for via the Clan Design below.**
+- Autonomy of all generators of value are structurally accounted for in the Clan Design below, even ensuring voices of **Women & Ecosystems are not drowned out in long term.**

+**How Does it Work?**

-- We use governance tools from Harvard/Oxford born Metagov research group.
+- We use governance tools from Harvard/Oxford born Metagov research group, see advoxDAO section in the main Stacks Discord.

+**Was this Designed with Research?**

-- We also work alongside Native Two Row Wampum councils for guidance in matrilineal organization.
+- We work alongside Native a Two Row Wampum Council for guidance in matrilineal organization.

-- These structures that gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.'
+- These structures that gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.

+- Explicit Autonomy in decision making for Women, regenerative ecosystems are critical in this Native context and the potential of long term Web3 sustainability'
 body2:
   - title: "Register For Gov Call Invite"
     url: "https://blocksurvey.io/survey/t/ecb59a8e-d577-42db-94ed-5354d64a0359/r/o"